Senior Living Sales: Characteristics of Super Star Sales Talent

 You want to avoid this type of sales “talent” at all costs.

 Because the greatest sales people seek to understand the prospect’s wants, needs, and goals.
 Solving the problem on behalf of the prospect is their biggest concern—and they are passionate that they have the best solution.
 This dedication to the prospect drives their engagement.

 2. The Best Senior Living Sales Rep Sells Value, Not Features.

 After listening to thousands of mystery shops, it’s clear that too many sales people still approach interactions as a transaction.
 They spend most of the time talking, listing every feature, and hoping something will stick.

 Great sales people spend time developing rapport with the prospects.
 In other words, they take a relational approach.
 They listen and reflect back what they hear to demonstrate that they care about the prospect.
 This builds enough trust to empower the prospect to open up and communicate their needs and goals.
 After this, the sales person can focus on personalizing the value of their community to each individual prospect.

-3. They Are Respectfully Persistent.
+3. The Best Senior Living Sales Reps Are Respectfully Persistent.